cwood12/oldwebsite/_pages/cv.md

 Activities & Outreach
 ======
-* July 2021: Writing Tutor for the Warrior-Scholar Project
+* July 2021 & June 2022: Writing Tutor for the Warrior-Scholar Project
   * University of Notre Dame, South Bend, IN, USA
   * Tutored recent/soon-to-be veterans in college-level writing.
 Helped them navigate and adjust to reading & writing in a university environment.